jhanxtreme/reactjs-webpack-starter/README.md

 # reactjs-webpack-starter
-A simple webpack starter on the fly.<br/>
+A simple reactjs webpack starter application on the fly.<br/>

 ## Steps<br />
 1.)
 To install dependencies, execute **npm install** <br />